mahlberg-lab/clic/docs/clicanalysis.rst

    :name: search-the-corpora

 This is where you select a corpus to search in (cf. Section 4).
-The selection is very flexible and lets you pick a pre-defined corpus (see :ref:`CLiC-corpora-label`) or choose your own subcorpus – with any of the books available in CLiC.
+The selection is very flexible and lets you pick a pre-defined corpus (see :ref:`The CLiC corpora`) or choose your own subcorpus – with any of the books available in CLiC.

 .. rubric:: Only in subsets